nishaposwal/Sports-league-react/README.md

 # Sports Leagues React App

 A modern single-page application (SPA) built with React and TypeScript that displays sports leagues with advanced filtering capabilities and interactive features.
-Features a Netflix-like UI with comprehensive caching and real-time search functionality.
+Features a Netflix-like UI with comprehensive caching, real-time search functionality, and enterprise-level code quality controls.

 ## 🚀 Features